 Henry, age 78: “I was struggling to breathe.
 I thought the attack would never end and that was how I was going to die!”

-There are a number of things that can be done to help with breathing problems.
+A number of things can be done to help with breathing problems.
 Sitting up, propping yourself up on pillows, or leaning over a table may make it easier for you to breathe.
 Sometimes oxygen coming through a small tube you wear under your nose will relieve most of your symptoms.
 Opioid pain medicines can work well to decrease shortness of breath and relax your breathing.

 If there’s fluid in your lungs, medicines can be given to slow the fluid build-up.
 Sometimes opening a window or having a fan in the room will help you feel less hungry for air.
 You can be taught breathing and relaxation techniques to use when breathing is hard.
 Medicines to reduce anxiety may help you worry less about shortness of breath.

 Many people have certain changes in their breathing patterns at the very end of their life.
 Noisy, moist breathing or severe congestion often happens in the hours before death.
 This is very distressing for the family because it often looks and sounds like the person is drowning.
 Most often, this symptom happens while the patient is unconscious and not aware of it.
 But if the patient is alert, it can be very frightening.

 There are many causes of this congestion.
 Excess mucus, trouble swallowing, decreased cough reflex, weakness, fatigue, and resting flat in bed are just a few reasons for it.
 Treatment can help to manage this congestion.
 There are drugs that can be used to help dry up the liquids.
 Changing position usually helps – especially sitting up.

-Knowing about this possible change in breathing can help you and your family identify, report, and treat it as quickly as possible.
-Being prepared for this possibility includes good teaching and reassurance from your health care team.
-Ask them what to expect and tell them what you want them to do about it.
+Knowing about this possible change in breathing can help you and your family identify, report, and manage any discomfort quickly.
+Ask your healthcare team what to expect, and tell them what you want them to do about it.

 Last Medical Review: 01/14/2014